-Black Widow Spiders Bring Victory in World War I and II
+Black Widow Spider Silk in World War I and II

 Few people are aware of how black widow spiders contributed to the World War II effort, but they had a significant impact.